-Ataxia is a term for a group of disorders that affect co-ordination, balance and speech.
+Ataxia is a term for a group of disorders that affect coordination, balance and speech.

 Eligible Ataxias must result from motor nervous system dysfunction.
-Ataxia symptoms may develop as the result of trauma, a stoke, multiple sclerosis, a brain tumour, nutritional deficiencies or other problems that damage the brain or nervous system.
+Ataxia symptoms may develop as the result of trauma, a stoke, multiple sclerosis, a brain tumour, nutritional deficiencies, or other problems that damage the brain or nervous system, and are often associated with hypotonia.